-The Information Desk is located on the main floor of the library.
-The reference librarian's office, ready reference collection, bibliographies, library user aids, and workstations are all located behind the information desk.
 The ready reference collection contains those frequently requested reference books and other materials.
 These materials are limited to a two hour time period when in great demand.
 For statistical purposes, the reference department asks that users sign a usage card when requesting materials from the ready reference collection.
-A librarian is always available at the information desk to assist users with the print and electronic resources.

 Interlibrary Loan Services

 Interlibrary loan service is offered to Alcorn State University faculty, students, and staff supporting research and course related work.

 Materials That Can Be Obtained

 - Photocopy of journal articles, newspapers or books not owned by ASU.

 How to Make a Request for an Interlibrary Loan

 - Check the Online Public Access Catalog (OPAC) and Online Databases to make sure the item is not owned by ASU.

 - Fill out the interlibrary loan request form, available at the Information Desk or the online request form.

 - Graduate students, faculty and staff may request up to 25 items and undergraduate students may request up to 10 items at one time.